Tarunshrma/grafana-dashboard/README.md

 ## Describe SLO/SLI
-SLOs
+- **SLO**
     SLO stands for Service level objectives.
 It is the promise or target committed to stakeholders/customers usually documented by Service level agreement(SLA).

     **Monthly uptime**
         Application should remain available 99.95%/month.
     **Request response time**
-        Avg. api letancy should be less then 1 seconds.
+        Avg. api letancy should be less then 1 second.
-SLIs
+- **SLI**
     SLI Stands for Service level indicator.
-It is the quantetative measure of SLO to keep check if SLOs are met or not.
+It is the quantitative measure of SLO to keep check if SLOs are met or not.
 SLA may define panelties on missing the SLO.
 Thus SLIs are very critical to measure.

     **Monthly uptime**
         Application was available 99.9% during last month.
         SLO Achieved.
     **Request response time**
-        5% of all api's took more then 1 seconds to respond.
+        5% of all api's took more then 1 second to respond.
         SLO Failed, need to do the root cause analysis and fixed the slow api's to achieve the SLO.

 ## Creating SLI metrics.
-SLI indicates if an application is achieving it's desireable output.
-It also helps identifying some of potential problems that should be fixed to keep the application healthy.
-SLI matrics can be derived from Four golden signals i.e. Letancy, Traffic, Errors & Saturation.
-Some exmaples of matrices are as below:
+SLI indicates if an application is achieving it's desirable output.
+It also helps identify some potential problems that should be fixed to keep the application healthy.
+SLI metrics can be derived from four golden signals i.e. Lenacy, traffic, Errors & Saturation.
+Some examples of matrices are as below

-    1) Letancy: Time taken by service to respond.
-Slow signup service can result losing the potential customer/user. e.g. **Avg. time taken by signup service is 1.5 seconds over a period of black friday sale.**
+- **Letancy**: Time taken by service to respond.
+Slow signup service can result losing the potential customer/user. e.g. `Avg. time taken by signup service is 1.5 seconds over a period of black friday sale.`

-    2) Traffic: How much load can be handled by application at any given time.
-During FIFA final worldcup streaming on any OTT platform should be able to handle millions of concurrent streaming request. **Popular OTT Platform succesfully handled 50 Million Concurrent Request During FIFA World Cup Final**
+- **Traffic**: How much load can be handled by application at any given time.
+During FIFA final worldcup streaming on any OTT platform should be able to handle millions of concurrent streaming request. `Popular OTT Platform successfully handled 50 Million Concurrent Request During FIFA World Cup Final`

-    3) Errors: Number of failed requests or unexpected result for a request. e.g. HTTP 503 status signals temporary overloading or maintenance of the server. **Only 0.01% of ticket booking service resulted error during Justin Bieber concert.
-It was within agreeable range of 99.95%**
+- **Errors**: Number of failed requests or unexpected result for a request. e.g. HTTP 503 status signals temporary overloading or maintenance of the server. `Only 0.01% of ticket booking service resulted error during Justin Bieber concert.
+It was within the agreeable range of 99.95%`

-    4) Saturation: This indicates the resources consumption by application services.
-More saturated services means application may become slow due to resource scarcity.
-Some examples are CPU utilization, Memory Usage, I/O rates for DB. **Maximum memory consumption for GPU Intensive game app on mobile device should not exceeds 2GB**
+- **Saturation**: This indicates the resource consumption by application services.
+More saturated services mean applications may become slow due to resource scarcity.
+Some examples are CPU utilization, memory use, I/O rates for DB. `Maximum memory consumption for GPU Intensive game app on mobile device should not a exceed 2GB`

-    5) Resilient: This is another critical matrix to track, how early an application/system could recover from a failed state. **Pod should recreate within 2 seconds in case of failure to fulfill desired replica requests configured in menifast file**
+- **Resilient**: This is another critical matrix to track, how early an application/system could recover from a failed state. `Pod should recreate within 2 seconds in case of failure to fulfill desired replica requests configured in menifast file`

 ## Create a Dashboard to measure our SLIs
 Task: Create a dashboard to measure the uptime of the frontend and backend services We will also want to measure to measure 40x and 50x errors.
 Create a dashboard that show these values over a 24 hour period and take a screenshot.